 - Depleted energy levels

 - Weight gain

 - A decreased immune system function

 There are several strategies that you can use to reduce stress levels naturally.
 Methods include yoga, meditation, and exercise.
 However, if you are under excessive stress, these methods may not be effective.
 So, what is another natural option? – Adaptogens.

-They are a unique collection of healing plants that have the ability to nourish the body and relieve stress.
+Adaptogens are a unique collection of healing plants that have the ability to nourish the body and relieve stress.
 These plants have been found to be a highly effective tool for reducing stress levels in a natural way.
 If you are feeling overly stressed, you can take an adaptogen to help ease your stress levels and not only improve the way that you feel, but also improve your mental and physical health, as well as your overall well-being.

-5 Adoptogen Herbs for Stress
+5 Adaptogen Herbs for Stress

-So, what type of herbs can you take to reduce your stress levels?
+So, what type of adaptogen herbs can you take to reduce your stress levels?
 Here’s a look at five excellent options:

-Another adaptogen that is highly regarded for its stress-relief benefits is licorice root.
+Another adaptogen that is highly regarded for its stress-relief benefits is liquorice root.
 It helps to boost energy levels, as well as endurance.
 It also strengthens the immune system, which can be extensively damaged as a result of stress, and shields the thymus gland from harm from cortisol (the stress hormone).

-*Licorice root should be taken with doctor’s supervision, as it can impact blood pressure levels.*
+*Liquorice root should be taken with doctor’s supervision, as it can impact blood pressure levels.*